pachyderm/pachyderm/doc/docs/1.12.x/concepts/pipeline-concepts/pipeline/index.md

 chain multiple pipelines together to create a directed acyclic graph (DAG).

-Pachyderm has the following special types of pipelines:

-**Cron**
-:   A cron input enables you to trigger the pipeline code at
-    a specific interval.
-This type of pipeline is useful for such tasks as web scraping, querying a database, and other similar operations where you do not want to wait for new data, but instead trigger the pipeline periodically.

-**Service**
-:   A service is a special type of pipeline that instead of
-    executing jobs and then waiting, permanently runs a serving data through an endpoint.
-For example, you can be serving an ML model or a REST API that can be queried.
-A service reads data from Pachyderm but does not have an output repo.

-**Spout**
-:   A spout is a special type of pipeline for ingesting data from
-    a data stream.
-A spout can subscribe to a message stream, such as Kafka or Amazon SQS, and ingest data when it receives a message.
-A spout does not have an input repo.

 A minimum pipeline specification must include the following parameters:

 - `name` — The name of your data pipeline.
 Set a meaningful name for